 Roses are the same.

 Cut down to an outward-facing leaf node, this keeps the rose’s framework open.
 (If you struggle with diseases, just carry a paper bag and dispose of your rose clippings when you are done deadheading.
 It is advised to sanitize your pruners between cuts, I have never had to so I can’t speak to this with any authority

 Did you see the shoot coming from the stem?
 My trim was not quite at the right angle but it did the trick.
 My roses are tough ones and not fussy in the least.

-Larkspur will continue to bloom as well, filling the garden with their purple, lavender and blue color for months.
+Larkspur will continue to bloom as well, filling the garden with its purple, lavender, and blue color for months.

 Cut the stem down to the juncture.
 Or some cut the main stem down to mere 2 feet tall.
 They will bloom shorter but beautifully.